Confinement-driven state transition and bistability in schooling fish: Abstract

 \section{Abstract}

-Living organisms possess a remarkable ability to adapt to contraints in their environment, often expressed through collective motion, resulting in characteristic spatial structures known as collective states.
-Existing studies have categorized these states into swarming, polarized, and milling behaviors depending on their geometric organization.
-These structures can provide numerous advantages, such as improved information transmission within the group, which is crucial in predator avoidance strategies.
-In this study, we investigate the impact of confinement density (i.e the number of individual in the group per unit area of available space) on transitions from polarized to milling state, using groups of rummy-nose tetras (\textit{Hemigrammus rhodostomus}) under controlled experimental conditions.
-We demonstrate for the first time a continuous state transition controlled by confinement density in a group of live animals.
+We investigate the impact of confinement density (i.e the number of individuals in a group per unit area of available space) on transitions from polarized to milling state, using groups of rummy-nose tetra fish (\textit{Hemigrammus rhodostomus}) under controlled experimental conditions.
+We demonstrate a continuous state transition controlled by confinement density in a group of live animals.
 During this transition, the school exhibits a bistable state, wherein both polarization and milling states coexist, with the group randomly alternating between them.
-A simple two state Markov process describe the observed transition remarkably well.
-Importantly, the confinement density influences the statistics of this bistability, shaping the distribution of transition times between states.
-Our findings suggest that confinement plays a crucial role in state transitions for moving animal groups, and, more generally, they constitute a solid experimental benchmark for active matter models of macroscopic, self-propelled, confined agents.
+A simple two-state Markov process describes the observed transition remarkably well.
+The confinement density influences the statistics of this bistability, shaping the distribution of transition times between states.
+Our findings suggest that confinement plays a crucial role in state transitions for moving animal groups.
+More generally, they provide an experimental benchmark for active matter models of macroscopic, self-propelled, confined agents.

-A remarkable feature of assemblies of living organisms is their ability to continuously adapt to constraints from their environment.
-In many species, this ability is manifested through collective motion, through which a group can form very characteristic spatial structures, also known as collective states.